browserengineering/book/book/embeds.md

 ```

 If a frame other than the root frame is scrolled, we'll just set
-`needs_composite` so the browser has to reraster from scratch:
+`needs_composite` so the browser has to re-raster from scratch:

 ``` {.python}
 class Tab: